gumaerc-testorg/9.95-a-january-iap-2003/content/pages/related-resources.md

 Molecular Biology/Protein Analysis
 ----------------------------------

-[BLAST](http://www.ncbi.nlm.nih.gov/BLAST/)® (Basic Local Alignment Search Tool) is a set of similarity search programs designed to explore all of the available sequence databases regardless of whether the query is protein or DNA.
+[BLAST](http://www.ncbi.nlm.nih.gov/BLAST/){{< sup "®" >}} (Basic Local Alignment Search Tool) is a set of similarity search programs designed to explore all of the available sequence databases regardless of whether the query is protein or DNA.

 The Baylor College of Medicine (BCM) [Search Launcher](http://www.xmarks.com/site/searchlauncher.bcm.tmc.edu/seq-util/seq-util.html) is an ongoing project to organize molecular biology-related search and analysis services available on the web by function, by providing a single point-of-entry for related searches.